Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Vioma makes five different wines from five grape varieties - we got to taste these four

-The vines are cultivated using biodynamic principles: no chemicals and the only mechanical intervention are the farm’s animals – Marika the donkey, Marousso the sheep, three generations of goats, and a few chickens and turkeys – which are allowed to roam freely around the vines once the grapes are harvested.
+The vines are cultivated using biodynamic principles: no chemicals are used, and the only mechanical intervention are the farm animals – Marika the donkey, Marousso the sheep, three generations of goats, and a few chickens and turkeys – which are allowed to roam freely around the vines once the grapes are harvested.

 vioma farm animals